 Neither the Unlimited or Pay As You Go offerings carry flagfall/call connection charges.

 AldiMobile’s Mobile Internet tier is perhaps some of the best value: it gets you 2GB of data for $15.
 Much like the Unlimited plan, however, that $15 value has a 30-day expiry time.

 AldiMobile has done the smart thing and saddled itself to Telstra for its coverage.
 AldiMobile has signed on to be what’s known as a mobile virtual network operator (MVNO) of Telstra’s wholesale 3G (Next G) network through reseller Medion Australia.
 What that means is that you’ll have coverage to 97 per cent of the population and data speeds ranging from 550kbps to 3Mbps.

 Australia’s pre-paid space keeps getting more and more competitive.
 First we had Kogan Mobile offering crazy pre-paid value on Telstra’s wholesale network, now we have AldiMobile doing the same.

 The bottom line?
 AldiMobile has it where it counts for users who need a mobile once or twice per year like your Nan.
 The mobile internet tier is also pretty competitive for those who want cheap pre-paid data, but keep in mind that your service won’t go much faster than the prescribed speed of 3Mbps.
-As far as the Unlimited tier goes, it’s great value, but Kogan Mobile does offer more data.
+As far as the Unlimited tier goes, it’s great value, especially now that Kogan Mobile is folding.